subtributary/musings/docs/customizing.md

 ## Editing the templates

-Templates are Go Templates with a ".gohtml" file extension in the "/web/templates" directory.
+Templates are Go templates with a ".gohtml" file extension in the "/web/templates" directory.

 The main templates are:

+* 404.gohtml
 * index.gohtml
 * post.gohtml